EHAT32/SVETlANNa/README.md

 # Installation, Usage and Examples

-## Installation From Source
+## Running From Source

-First, install the PyTorch:
+1. Create a virtual environment
+2. Install the PyTorch (it is up to the user to choose a version)
 ```bash
   pip install torch
 ```
-It is up to the user to choose a version.

-Second, istall the Poetry, or check that the version is 2.0.0 or greater
+3. Istall the Poetry, or check that its version is 2.0.0 or greater
 ```bash
   pip install poetry
 ```

-In the library folder fun
+4. In the library folder execute the command
 ```bash
   poetry install
 ```